romarroca/palo-alto-best-practice/README.md

 Use wisely!

 ## TO DO
-- fix external dynamic list for predefined ip from palo alto
+- Add external dynamic domain lists
-- Support for Panorama
+- Test on Panorama
 -

 Tested Palo-Alto versions